pinkozz/biggest-number/README.md

 # Biggest-number
-This is a program that will return the biggest number from text file
+This is a program that returns the biggest number from text file